Privacy

 Who we are

-Bluecove is the shared practice name used by Dr Jacquelyn Yang and Dr Ceyla Karamanci, both HCPC-registered Clinical Psychologists.
+Bluecove Practice is the shared trading name used by Dr Jacquelyn Yang and Dr Ceyla Karamanci, both HCPC-registered Clinical Psychologists.
 We are based in London, United Kingdom.
 The practice currently operates through two individual sole traders.

 For the purposes of the UK GDPR and the Data Protection Act 2018, Jacquelyn and Ceyla act as joint controllers for this website, the contact form, and initial shared enquiries about therapy, workshops, consultancy, or organisation work.
 This means we jointly decide how those initial enquiry details are handled.